AresMUSH/aresmush/plugins/scenes/help/en/scenes.md

 `scene/share [scene #]` - Shares the log to the web portal.
 `scene/unshare [scene #]` - Unshares a log.

-## Disabling and Clearing the Log

-`scene/disablelog [scene #]` - Stops logging.
-Note: This also clears any existing poses from the log.
-`scene/clearlog [scene #]` - Clears current poses from the log but keeps logging enabled.
-`scene/enablelog [scene #]` - Restarts logging.
-Note: This starts the scene fresh.

-> **Note:** If the scene log is disabled, characters cannot join from the web portal.

 ## Setting Scene Info

 `scene <#>` - Views scene info, without poses.